miccirillo2003-a11y/CNN-Self-Made-Project/README.md

 # CNN-Self-Made-Project

-# CNN from Scratch vs DenseNet201 on CIFAR-100

 This project is a hands-on exploration of convolutional neural networks on the CIFAR-100 dataset.
 It compares a deep CNN built entirely from scratch with **DenseNet201**, highlighting how architectural choices affect learning, feature propagation, and overall performance.

 ---